adazzle/react-data-grid/README.md

 **Default**: `false`

 Determines whether column is frozen.
-Frozem columns are pinned on th left.
-At the moment
+Frozen columns are pinned on the left.
+At the moment we do not support pinning columns on the right.

 ##### `resizable?: Maybe<boolean>`